Soriano-R/Employee_Dashboard/README.md

 ## Authors

-Developed as part of a data science capstone project.
+Developed as part of a data science project.

 ## License